 I picked up this book because it was a book I'd never heard of by the author of a well known book, Lost Horizon.
 I'd never thought about it, but of course Hilton wrote lots of other books.

 Was this book inspired in part by The Return of the Soldier, perhaps, or was loss of memory due to shell shock a common conceit by the time it was published?
 The book begins in 1937, looking back toward the last war and forward toward the next, and we learn the main character's back story: a young lieutenant from a privileged background in Arras in 1917, knocked unconscious by a shell exploding a few yards away, and that's the last thing he remembers until he wakes up on a Liverpool park bench in 1920.
 He returns to his family and eventually, not entirely voluntarily, becomes a captain of industry and a successful politician, but something is missing.
 Then later we get the other side of the story: the soldier who can't remember anything before the explosion, not even his name, and who walks out of the asylum in 1918 where he's being treated for shell shock.
-Eventually the two stories come together.
+Eventually the two stories come together, just as Hitler invades Poland.

 Di Renjie (狄仁傑) was a real person, a district magistrate in the first half of his career and later a high imperial official.
 As a magistrate he would have been responsible for investigating and punishing crimes, but the details of his criminal cases haven't been preserved.
 He's also a semi-fictional character, one of the famous ancient judges who featured in Chinese detective novels centuries later.
 Celebrated Cases of Judge Dee is a translation of one of those novels, the anonymously published Di Gong An (狄公案).
 From today it's distanced several times over: a 1949 translation of an 18th century detective story about a 7th century judge.